mehdighzal/uniworld/README.md

-# UniWorld - Master's Program Search Platform
+# UniUp - Master's Program Search Platform

 A comprehensive platform for students to search for master's programs in European universities, starting with Italy.
 The platform provides free access to browse university and program information, with premium features for sending emails directly to coordinators.